-- Manufacture of renewable energy technologies - Manufacture of other low carbon technologies - Material recovery from non-hazardous waste - Sale of spare parts
+- Manufacture of renewable energy technologies - Manufacture of other low carbon technologies - Material recovery from non-hazardous waste - Sale of spare parts employees across the group.
+In 2023 women held 25 per cent of the positions in Vow ASA.

 Vow will seek to comply with substantial contribution criteria and "do no significant harm" (DNSH) criteria, in addition to complying with minimum safeguards.